If just reading that made your stomach tighten up, know you’re not alone. And that’s precisely why I created this course.

 Designed for the person who has had a recent ‘brush with death’, whether that be the death of a loved one, a cancer diagnosis, a near-death experience, or someone who has always had a deep fear of death itself and are at the ‘ok, so what do I do now?’ stage of their journey.

-Do Death Differently will give you the structure and tools you need to process your own brush with death…whatever that may be.
+Do Death Differently will give you the oh-so-necessary structure and tools you need to process your own brush with death…whatever that may be.

 I should also state that I’m not a therapist and I obviously don’t know what happens when you die, because, well, I don’t ever remember dying (nor do I remember my birth) and I’m definitely not here to challenge any religious beliefs.
 My intention is to simply share what I’ve learned along my journey in becoming a ‘life and death coach’ in the hopes that it helps liberate you from any deep-seated and limiting fear based stories that are keeping you from living your most fulfilling life.

 I love the saying “your word is your wand”, because it is.
 What you say affects how you feel.
 That means your words help create the magic – or lack of it – in your life.
 Like when I was a kid, I was terrified of roller coasters because I was told they were scary.
 Then I hopped on one and LOVED it.
 The story I was told created a deep fear, but when I finally rode a coaster for myself, I gained a whole new story (and an experience that made me feel alive.)